EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 Open Source tool that allows to build docker images from a Git repository and then make it available from JupyterHub.

-EGI Binder offers service similar to the publicly accessible [mybinder.org](https://mybinder.org) site.
+EGI Binder offers a service similar to the publicly accessible [mybinder.org](https://mybinder.org) site.
 However EGI Binder has the following additional features:

-- Access to scalable storage: selected storage spaces of EGI DataHub are directly available under the `/datahub` folder simplifying the access to shared data from Binder notebooks.
+- Access to scalable storage: selected storage spaces of EGI DataHub are directly available under the `datahub` folder simplifying the access to shared data from Binder notebooks.
 - Guaranteed capacity: environments are guaranteed 2GB of RAM and can reach 4GB as maximum.
 - Persistent sessions: There is no hard limit on the session time per user,